TammyforIT/SBA-318/readme.md

-making a basic lottery api that has routes to separate the reqs.
+This is a basic lottery API.
+It has three main parts:

+Draws – the actual lottery results

+Players – the people who play the lottery

+Tickets – the tickets players buy for each draw